FatemaBohra/password_checker/README.md

 # password_checker
-Check your in secure ways now!!!
+Check your passwords in a secure way now!!!